A Simple Way to Keep the Flu Away

 When you get the flu vaccine, your body reacts and makes antibodies that give you

 immunity against the virus.

 The main reason you should be revaccinated each year is that the flu virus is constantly

-changing and evolving into new strains.
-Each year the CDC tries to figure out which
+changing into new strains.
+Each year the CDC tries to figure out which flu strains

-flu strains will be predominant.
-The CDC works with vaccine manufacturers to make
+will have the biggest effect.
+The CDC works with vaccine makers to create the specific

 If you are concerned about the cost of a flu vaccine, check with your local health

-department for locations in your area where free flu shots are given.
-Many insurers
+department for places near you where free flu shots are given.
+Many insurers also